What is a domestic violence or domestic battery charge in California?

 Restraining Orders in CA:

-After a domestic abuse arrest the police may recommend that the victim get a restraining order.
-The restraining order in California usually will be ex-parte under such situations and that means the victim can go in front of the court to ask that the alleged abuser be kept away.
+After a domestic abuse arrest, the police may recommend that the victim get a restraining order.
+The restraining order in California usually will be "ex parte" under such situations and that means the victim can go in front of the court to ask that the alleged abuser be kept away.
 However, for a permanent restraining order, the person charged has a right to be heard.
-It's important that you find an attorney who can represent you in both the spousal battery charges and the restraining order.
+You must find an attorney who can represent you in both the spousal battery charges and the restraining order.
 Permanent orders can start from one year to three, five or more.

 These charges are very serious and you should see us at our office in Garden Grove.
 A local Orange County lawyer can better assess your case.
-We serve from Garden Grove to Anaheim, Santa Ana, Stanton and Westminster.
+We serve from Garden Grove to Anaheim, Santa Ana, Stanton, and Westminster.
+(714) 321-9999

 What happens if I'm falsely accused of domestic violence?